 Year or period: NA

-Today, there is an eye-boggling variety of social media platforms, social media apps, and other social media sites, many of which allow for sharing between each other.
-As you are all aware, this has enabled this media to allow maximum exposure for users without sacrificing interpersonal communication.
+Today, there is an eye-boggling variety of social media platforms, apps, and other social media sites, many of which allow for sharing.
+As you know, this media has allowed users maximum exposure without sacrificing interpersonal communication.

-It's actually pretty amazing.
-Businesses and individuals could not imagine a world without it, such has been its infiltration in our lives.
+It's pretty incredible.
+Businesses and individuals could not imagine a world without it.
+Such has been its infiltration into our lives.

-It has changed our world, for better or good, and is set to make traditional media, like printed newspapers, extinct.
+It has changed our world, for better or sound, and is set to make traditional media, like printed newspapers, extinct.

 33. The future is uncertain